Within There is but One Abode

 The images featured in the works of Benjamín Felice are inspired by diagrams from scientific publications of hypergeometry and terrestrial magnetic fields, which he then alters, tidies, deforms and combines with personal symbols and gestures to lend the pieces a hermetic quality.
 Hyperboloids, cones, and perspectives of geometric bodies appear from out of an artistic exercise in which they are carved with intensity from a paraffin surface: a process that combines the psychological gesture with modes of mathematical representation charged with the experimental and esoteric energy of physical phenomena.
 Reminiscent of ancient manuscripts, Felice’s artworks explore the magical nature of images that in this case appear slowly following the initial act of engraving and only become clear when dust and earth are thrown over the surface and fall into the grooves made by the artist in the almost transparent material.

-A technician in Photography Direction, Benjamín Felice holds a degree in Cinematography from the Universidad Nacional de Tucumán (UNT).
+Benjamín Felice (Tucumán, 1990) is a technician in Photography Direction, holds a degree in Cinematography from the Universidad Nacional de Tucumán (UNT).
 He also studied programming for artists at the Telefónica Foundation.
 He participated in the project ‘Artistic Practices and Digital Cultures, Convergent Technologies and Divergent Content in the Electronic Arts’, at the UNT’s Research Centre, and in ‘Boca de fuego’ [‘Mouth of Fire’], at Munar Arte, coordinated by Carlos Herrera.
 As a music producer and independent musician, he participates in the labels ABYSS (Buenos Aires) and Memory Number 36 (California).
 In 2016, he received the Bicentennial scholarship from Argentina’s Fondo Nacional de las Artes and, in 2017, was part of the Artists’ Programme of the Universidad Torcuato Di Tella.
 He has taken part in crits with Verónica Gómez, Eduardo Stupía, Eduardo Basualdo, Lux Linder and Rafael Cippolini.
 He has had solo and group exhibitions at the Miranda Bosch gallery, the Virla cultural centre, the Piedras gallery, Panal, El Rancho Relámpago, the Casa del Bicentenario, Bienal de Arte Joven de Buenos Aires and the Espacio La Sala.
 He was part of the ‘La ira de Dios’ [‘The Wrath of God’] residency.
 He has collaborated with the group ‘La Onion’ and with ‘Proyecto Tetra’ for Plataforma Futuro.
 He currently directs the Ohno gallery.

 Nina Kovensky at the exhibition Within There Is But One Abode